 Are you a current high school sophomore, junior, or senior interested in government, civics, public policy, journalism, history, or economics?
 We encourage you to apply for Constitutional Academy, our premier annual program that brings students together from across the country to Washington, D.C. to engage in deep discussions on critical issues, interact with scholars, policy makers, and thought leaders, visit places of historical significance, and much more!
-Scholarships available.
+Scholarships are available.

 How do you feel about key issues like immigration, college affordability, and more?
-Join the debate by voting and commenting below and you could win a $25 gift card, a t-shirt, and be entered for a chance to win a $1,000 scholarship for providing the strongest argument on either side.
-Check back every other Monday to see the new topic and another chance to win.
+Join the debate on Think the Vote, and you can win a $25 gift card, a t-shirt, and be entered for a chance to win a $1,000 scholarship for providing the strongest argument on either side of the issue.

 Be notified about contests, scholarships, competitions, debates and discussions on current events.
 Already connected?
 Update your profile.

 Our annual summer program brings together high school students from across the country to Washington, D.C. for a week of deep discussions on critical issues and interaction with scholars, policy-makers, and national thought leaders.
 Participants also make new friends, tour the monuments and museums, and connect with professionals throughout the D.C. area.

 Preparing for a debate?
 Each month, we host Debate Preparation Webinars designed to provide the details you need to understand and prepare for controversial debate topics.
 This year’s debate preparation webinars will be conducted by policy experts from around the nation.

 Our three to six minute videos are designed to help you understand a variety of complex issues that have affected American History.
 They cover everything from landmark Supreme Court Cases to AP U.S. History prep to economic trends throughout American History.